 Overbooked

-is a feminist and anti-racist literary platform founded by Déli.
-Whether through its eponymous Instagram account, book club, podcast, writing residency or Read & Shine festival, Overbookées highlights the invisibilized narratives of African worlds and connects racialized authors, particularly Afro-diasporic ones, with their readership.
+Overbookées is a feminist and anti-racist literary platform founded by Déli.
+Whether through its eponymous Instagram account, book club, podcast, writing residency, or the Read & Shine festival, Overbookées brings to light the overlooked stories of the African world and connects authors of color—particularly those from the African diaspora—with their readers.

 Overbooked #3